kumu/docs/guides/issues.md

 To collapse the issues pane, click the issues icon <i class="fa fa-comments-o"></i> again.

+## Email notifications

+When a new comment is added to an issue, every Kumu user with access to the project will be notified by email (users with view-only access won't be notified).
+From the email, they can open the issue in Kumu and respond, or they can simply reply to the email to add their new comment.

 ## Open, close, and search issues

 Once you've been working in a project for a while, your list of issues might get a bit lengthy.
 To clean up the list, and to let your team members know which conversations are finished, you can close out old issues.